RuedigerVoigt/exoskeleton/documentation/create-a-bot.md

 You should avoid putting your credentials, like password and username, directly into your code.
 Many people accidentally upload code with secrets into public repositories.
 You might pass on your code to another project in order to get it started.
 This means you would have to remember every time to scrape your credentials.

+### dotenv

+The preferred way to store credentials would be to store them as environment variables.
+This can be tricky as per default those are not permanently stored and are not available after a reboot.

+The (python-dotenv package)[https://pypi.org/project/python-dotenv/] solves this problem by making the contents of a `.env` file available as environment variables.
+Accordingly `.env` should be added to your `.gitignore` file.

+### Credentials File

-The OS independent and easiest way is to put your username and passphrase for the database into a separate file called something like `credentials.py`.
+Another OS independent and easy way is to put your username and passphrase for the database into a separate file called something like `credentials.py`.

 Store this file outside your local repository or exclude it from uploads via the git ignore list.
 This file just defines some variables and could look like this: